psanderl/Recipes-TheOdinProject/README.md

+Velkomin!
-Hello!
-This is the recipes project for The Odin Project.
+This recipe guide is a project for The Odin Project.
+It will be updated as I learn more and more.
 Recipes will include the following!
 -Traditional mead
 -Viking Stew